At a glance

 Your veterinarian will perform a complete physical examination and obtain a history from you.
 Some tests he may wish to perform include:

-- Routine screening such as complete blood count, biochemical profile, and urinalysis.
-To rule out other possible diseases.
+- Baseline tests: Complete blood count, biochemical profile, and urinalysis to rule out other possible diseases.
 Typically these tests reveal no abnormalities, although some cats can have reduced lymphocyte numbers.

-- X-rays of the area in which the lump is located may reveal a large, soft tissue mass.
+- Imaging studies: X-rays of the area in which the lump is located may reveal a large, soft tissue mass.
+Chest x-rays to determine if the cancer has metastasised to the lungs.

-- Biopsy or fine-needle aspiration of the lump will provide a definite diagnosis of fibrosarcoma.
+- Biopsy or fine-needle aspiration: A sample of the lump is removed and the cells are evaluated under a microscope (histopathology) by a pathologist to obtain a definite diagnosis of fibrosarcoma.

-- Your veterinarian may also perform a FeLV test to determine if the fibrosarcoma has arisen due to the feline sarcoma virus.
+- Blood tests: The veterinarian may also perform a FeLV test to determine if the fibrosarcoma has arisen due to the feline sarcoma virus.

 The prognosis for fibrosarcoma depends on the location of the tumour as well as how far it has progressed.
 These tumours can be tricky because they send out almost invisible tentacles, which can be impossible to see.
 Any cells left behind can cause a recurrence of the growth.
 Unfortunately, this is quite common.
 Your veterinarian will most likely refer you to a veterinary oncologist, who specialises in the treatment of cancer in animals.